gbodigital/docsify-gifcontrol/docs/options.md

 ### mode

-When set to `hover`, when a user's mouse enters the element, the overlay will disappear and the GIF will start to play.
-When the user's mouse exists the element, the GIF will pause and the overlay will appear.
+When set to `hover`, the overlay will disappear and the GIF will start to play when the user's mouse enters the element.
+The GIF will pause and the overlay will appear when the user's mouse exits the element.

 When set to `click`, the overlay will disappear and the GIF will start to play only after a user clicks on the element.
 The user can click again to pause playback and the overlay will reappear.
 Any value passed other than `click` will revert back to `hover`.